 The cavalry rolled in one by one.
 Diana, Chefy and Pat had the decorating under control, so I decided to further dress the sage with Windex to all the windows and mirrors.
 One of the staff from Fido’s came up to mop and clean off all the furniture outside.

 One by one we all got pulled away to other business.
 Mine was making party food and shoe shopping.
 My quest for basmati rice started at Super Buy and ended at Green House; the price was a little more, $15.30 versus $12.95, but since I was on a time limit I was not going to chance finding it at one of the shops on my way home.
 Plus, Evelia keeps things fresh at her shop.

 As for shoes, that is not an easy thing to do on the island but I managed to find a comfortable pair of wedges at Top Notch for $70 BZD.
 I wanted to look good for my 2 dates, Hayley and Paul 🙂

-My easy to cook and delicious, simple party food choice was a big batch of pesto rice.
-[Still savoring the 6 jars of Clasico pesto I brought home from Canada and this was definitely an occasion to use a bit extra to make it really yummy]
+My easy to cook and delicious simple party food choice was a big batch of pesto rice.
+(Still savoring the 6 jars of Clasico pesto I brought home from Canada, this was definitely an occasion to use a bit extra to make it really yummy)

-The pot-stickers and bean salad were both a big hit at our table so were the cupcakes and glazed cinnamon pizza.
+The pot-stickers and bean salad were both a big hit at our table, as well as the cupcakes and glazed cinnamon pizza.

-As a special treat Dixie brought a very cool bottle of special edition wedding beer for a toast and it was time to pop the cork so she could say a special toast to Renita.
+As a special treat, Dixie brought a cool bottle of special edition wedding beer for a toast.
+It was time to pop the cork so she could say a special toast to Renita.

-Glen started then Jodie took over and passed it back to Glen.
+Glen started, then Jodie took over, and passed it back to Glen.
 All the while we were hearing tales of those who are skilled enough to sabre it off with a machete.
-The bottle made it’s to the downstairs bartenders to finish the job – unfortunately my pic of that came out too fuzzy to post.
+The bottle made it’s way to the downstairs bartenders to finish the job – unfortunately my pic of that came out too fuzzy to post.